bbauska/Coursera-Bootstrap/readme.md

 This will enclose a button group of two buttons here, and then with an ID of, carouselButton and close off the div there.

-Now, inside this, I\'m going to add in two buttons.
+Now, inside this, I&apos;m going to add in two buttons.

 Let me add in one button with the class btn, btn-danger, btn-small, and an id of carousel-pause.

 This is going to act as the pause button, slows off the button there.

-And for this button, I\'m going to introduce a font as an icon with the class fa fa, pause, and close off the span.
+And for this button, I&apos;m going to introduce a font as an icon with the class fa fa, pause, and close off the span.

 This will introduce a pause button into the group of Carousel buttons.

-I\'m going to copy this and paste it again to create another button.
+I&apos;m going to copy this and paste it again to create another button.

-That second button, I\'ll call btn btn-danger btn-sm, and then this would be carousel-play.
+That second button, I&apos;ll call btn btn-danger btn-sm, and then this would be carousel-play.

 And the span class, the button would be if it play here.

-Let\'s say the changes and go and take a quick look at it in the webpage.
+Let&apos;s say the changes and go and take a quick look at it in the webpage.

 Taking a look at the buttons as they exist in our browser, you can see